abondar24/SocialTournamentService/README.md

 The service implemented as REST API and stores data in relational database You can get the idea of database structure if you look at db.sql file

-REST API can be seen in Swagger UI.

-You can find API specification on SwaggerHub: https://swaggerhub.com/apis/abondar/SocialTournamentService/1.0.0
+You can find REST API specification on SwaggerHub: https://swaggerhub.com/apis/abondar/SocialTournamentService/1.0.0

 # Install and run